NSF Certifications

 Safety and Protection

 It’s all about safety and protecting yourself from possible liability and lawsuits.
 Also, an inspection that fails to identify NSF-certified valves in place, where they should be could be very costly.
 In addition, this can be very devastating to a business or municipality depending on how many valves.
-Also, It will depend on other line components that would have to be immediately replaced.
+You will need to immediately replace the other line components, and this will depend on them.

 Identifying NSF Certification

-Most manufacturers will have the NSF seal of approval on their submittal sheets or specification sheets to inform you upfront as to whether or not a valve is NSF-certified.
+Most manufacturers will display the NSF seal of approval on their submittal sheets or specification sheets to inform you upfront whether they have certified a valve as NSF-approved.
 Furthermore, some will list valves as being certified.
 Also, others will let you know which valves are not certified.

 NSF Certification

-Also, In addition, since there are so many different reasons for a product to be NSF certified, the acronym NSF may be followed by a series of numbers specifying its specific media certification.
+Also, since many different factors can lead to a product’s NSF certification, the acronym NSF may be followed by a series of numbers that specify the product’s specific media certification.

-For instance, a marking of NSF-61, or NSF/ANSI 61, indicates the valve or other related product has been approved for a potable water application.
+For instance, a marking of NSF-61 or NSF/ANSI 61 indicates that the valve or other related product has received approval for a potable water application.

 NSF Certifications Chart